OutWooods/boris-bikes-et/README.md

 ## Approach <a name= "approach"> </a>

-**All taken from my daily reflections from the week**
+*All taken from my daily reflections from the week*

 Throughout the week we paired with different people.
 Building on the product we built the day before, and sharing ideas.
-Over 3 days, I paired with @Edpe @Elliewem and @AlexandraGF.
-But the code we have also comes from other members of the cohort, @JenniferSheperd.
+Over 3 days, I paired with @Edpe, @Elliewem and @AlexandraGF but also shared code with @Jenniferemshepperd.
 It was a really great way to spread learning and ideas, and different approaches to the problem.

 My main overall target after this week was to write ideas down more.
 As I found I could overload my head with thoughts and also pairs sometimes struggled to follow my thought process.
 After this week I brought in a pad of paper and dumped all my ideas on it.
 And this significantly raised my productivity and my ability to communicate ideas.

+#### Targets
-#### Targets (From the start of the week) - no more than 3 points
+*Written at the start of the week in my journal*
-1) To learn how to use Rspec
+- Learn how to use Rspec
-2) To learn how to use classes in Ruby (something we only touched on in the pre-course)
+- Investigate classes in Ruby (something we only touched on in the pre-course)
-3) To learn about pairing, and see how I can improve
+- Practise pairing and see how I can improve

+## Reflections  <a name= "reflections"> </a>
+*Written during and after the week, in my journal*

-#### What went well - no more than 3
+#### What Went well
-1) Pairing was really using, and I learn alot comparing approaches with other people
+- Pairing taught me alot, enabling me to compare approaches with other people
-2) Lots of refactoring time to tidy up code
+- I made sure we had Lots of refactoring time to tidy up code, kept it clean
-3) Kept it slow and made sure we understood everything, rather than rushing to finish
+- Kept it slow and made sure we understood everything, rather than rushing to finish

-#### Development points - no more than 3
+#### Targets for next time
-1) Need to write ideas down, and break ideas down into steps so you can measure your progess and understanding.
+- Need to write ideas down, and break ideas down into steps so you can measure your progess and understanding.
-2) Designing and planning out code, to make sure that classes are not overly dependent.
+- Designing and planning out code, to make sure that classes are not overly dependent.
-3) Understanding stubbing and mocking Rspec
+- Understanding stubbing and mocking Rspec

-## Extentions <a name= "extentions"> </a>
-*With more time we would have:*
+#### With more time I would have:
 - Added Feature tests
 - Read alot more about rspec in its docs and nd taken more time to experiment and play with it.
 - Added a van functionality that moves bikes about, and takes them to be repaired (this would be nice for users).

 ## User stories <a name= "user_story"></a>